Program

 Speakers

-To achieve organizational objectives, it is important for people to know how they can garner support for initiatives, secure needed resources and talent, and persuade key stakeholders.
+To achieve organizational objectives, especially during moments of great disruption and change as we are in now, it is important for people to know how they can garner support for initiatives, secure needed resources and talent, and persuade key stakeholders.
 This workshop focuses on psychological influence tactics that help people to gain other’s commitment, regardless of the individual’s formal level of authority.
 Short vignettes and video case clips will be used throughout the session to highlight various approaches to influence.
 During this workshop participants will:

 • Study the science and psychology of influence.